 Let’s look at how to do that now.

 Can you cut the roots off an aloe plant?

 So when is it ok to cut the roots of an aloe plant.

-You can seperate and cut the roots of an aloe plant for propagation purposes only when a new offset appears at the side of the plant.
+You can separate and cut the roots of an aloe plant for propagation purposes only when a new offset appears at the side of the plant.
 This new growth will have its own roots.
 You can also cut the roots off an aloe plant if the plant is suffering from root rot.

 In the case of root rot the infected roots should be removed and the aloe should be repotted in a new pot with fresh soil.
 You can discover how to do this by reading my instructions for fixing aloe vera root rot because the process is exactly the same for all aloe plants.